ImGGAAVVIINN/alya-new-tab/README.md

 2. Open Chrome and go to `chrome://extensions`
 3. Enable 'Developer Mode' by checking the tick box (on the top of the page).
 4. Click the 'Load Unpacked Extension' button and select the folder of the cloned repository.
-5. The extension should be loaded now and the 'New Tab' page should be Markdown New Tab. 🎉
+5. The extension should be loaded now and the 'New Tab' page should be Alya New Tab. 🎉

 > The code makes use of `localStorage()` to save the raw text, revision history, last edited time and date, settings and last cursor position.